 - "Electrons are blue".
 Anything with free electrons whizzing about is bright blue.
-To see what I mean, throw some sodium into some ammonia.
-And run.

 - This is because of intrinsic properties of free electron gas, which tends to absorb photons with energies in the "reds" range, thus leaving blue light to scatter and reflect.
 Most organic dyes are molecules with strongly delocalized electron clouds, and tuning the properties of these clouds is used to achieve a great variety of colors.

 - An enzyme disorder known as "Porphyria" can cause your pee to turn a bright purple in color.

 - Also, very large doses of vitamin C can turn it orange.